'Black sheep': The mastermind of Sri Lanka's Easter Sunday bombs

 The top official at the nation’s defense ministry resigned on Thursday, saying that some institutions under his charge had failed.

-For much of his adult life, Zahran, 33, courted controversy inside the Muslim community itself.
+For much of his adult life, Zahran courted controversy inside the Muslim community itself.

 In the internet age, that problem did not stay local.
 Zahran released online videos calling for jihad and threatening bloodshed.